0xSero/partisia-docs/docs/pbc-fundamentals/governance-overview.md

 ??? info "[BYOC orchestration](https://browser.partisiablockchain.com/contracts/0458ff0a290e2fe847b23a364925799d1c53c8b36b)"
-    Facilitates the deployment of new deposit and withdrawal [oracles](../node-operations/oracles-on-partisia-blockchain.md)
+    Facilitates the deployment of new deposit and withdrawal [oracles](../node-operations/oracles-on-partisia-blockchain.md).
+[See contract in browser](https://browser.partisiablockchain.com/contracts/0458ff0a290e2fe847b23a364925799d1c53c8b36b

 ??? info "[Small oracles](https://partisiablockchain.gitlab.io/documentation/node-operations/oracles-on-partisia-blockchain.html#what-is-a-small-oracle)"
     Below you see the oracle contracts handling deposits and withdrawals for the currently accepted BYOCs: ETH, BNB and USDC.
 These contracts have a transfer limit controlling when the nodes providing the service will be rotated.
 The contract state shows which nodes serve the oracle and a list of the deposits or withdrawals they have completed.
+[Read more about oracles](https://partisiablockchain.gitlab.io/documentation/node-operations/oracles-on-partisia-blockchain.html#what-is-a-small-oracle)
     [ETH Deposit](https://browser.partisiablockchain.com/contracts/045dbd4c13df987d7fb4450e54bcd94b34a80f2351)
     [ETH Withdrawal](https://browser.partisiablockchain.com/contracts/043b1822925da011657f9ab3d6ff02cf1e0bfe0146)
     [POLYGON_USDC](https://browser.partisiablockchain.com/contracts/042f2f190765e27f175424783a1a272e2a983ef372)